 The strategic goals and objectives set by the faculty determine the path to the vision that the institution has set out to achieve.
-The monitoring and evaluation of the goals are realized through the University Information System (UBS) and the Integrated Quality Management System (BKYS).
-By using these systems, it organizes the processes of education-training, research-development and social contribution and plans and updates the goals of the Faculty within the framework of its 5-year strategic plan.
+The monitoring and evaluation of the objectives is carried out through the University Information System (UBS) and the Integrated Quality Management System (BKYS).
+By using these systems, it organizes education-training, research-development and social contribution processes and updates and plans the goals of the Faculty within the framework of its 5-year strategic plan.